simplelocalize/simplelocalize-cli/README.md

 - **Upload and download translations.** The main purpose of the command-line tool is to upload and download translation files from [Translation Editor](https://simplelocalize.io/translation-editor/) to your project.
 - **[Auto-translate](https://simplelocalize.io/auto-translation/) strings.** Start auto-translation jobs from the command-line and get translated strings in a few minutes.
-- **[Hosted translations management](https://simplelocalize.io/translation-hosting/).** Push and pull translations from Translation Hosting to your project using the command-line.
+- **[Host translations](https://simplelocalize.io/translation-hosting/).** Push and pull translations from Translation Hosting to your project using the command-line.
 - **[GitHub Actions support](https://github.com/simplelocalize/github-action-cli/).** Use SimpleLocalize CLI in your GitHub Actions workflows.
 - **Check project status.** Get project details from the command-line and check if your translations are up-to-date.